-Ta uses this shimmery bronzer from Tom Ford to give Chrissy a bronzy glow along the perimeter of the forehead and cheeks, underneath the chin, and on the bridge of the nose, but sadly, this product is currently unavailable.
-Try another shimmer-infused bronzing powder, like Lorac's Tantalizer Baked Bronzer ($33), to get a similar effect.
+To add a sunkissed glow, Ta uses this shimmery bronzer from Tom Ford along the perimeter of the forehead and cheeks, underneath the chin, and on the bridge of the nose (places where the sun would naturally hit the face).
+Due to popular demand, that product is currently unavailable, but Lorac's TANtalizer Buildable Bronzing Powder ($32), offers a similar effect.

-Finally, after all face makeup is done, Ta sprays some Tatcha Luminous skin mist ($48) all over for that young, healthy glow.
+Finally, after all face makeup has been applies, Ta sprays Tatcha Luminous Skin Mist, ($48) all over Chrissy's face for a final parting glow.